owainm713/TCS34725-Python-Module/README.md

 Also included are 2 example files, one that when run will output raw colour sensor data every second and the 2nd which will try reflecting the colour sensed via pygame and a tri colour LED.
-The 2nd example will also make a best guess at the name of the colour being sensed and print it out
+The 2nd example will also make a best guess at the name of the colour being sensed and print it out.
+The 2nd example requires the RPi.GPIO module

 The connections to the adafruit TCS34725 colour sensor break out board I used are as follows: